Ruchip16/Summer-of-Bitcoin-Exercise/README.md

 2] So, 0/1 means 0 means discard the object , 1 means include the object
 *Note* : We have to include that objects which have maximum profit

+3] Check if current weight < current capacity if it is then we will recursively calculate the max profit

+4] Else we will just call the function and check for the next iteartion